 What if I need more than two years to complete the project?

 The length of the grant is two years from the date of the notification of grant acceptance.
-If more time is required, an application for extension must be submitted to Mind and Life.
-It will then be sent for approval to the Senior Scientific Officer.
+If more time is required, an application for extension must be submitted to Mind & Life.
+It will then be sent for approval to the Science Director.